vatpac-technology/sops/docs/aerodromes/Perth.md

 The ATIS shall notify `EXPECT ILS APCH`.

 ### Northeast Plan
-With the Northeast Plan active, departures via `AVNEX`, `OTLED`, `MANDU`, `SOLUS`, and `KEELS` shall be assigned runway 03.
+With the Northeast Plan active, departures via `AVNEX`, `OTLED`, `MANDU`, `SOLUS`, and `OPEGA` shall be assigned runway 03.
 All other departures shall be assigned runway 06.
 All arrivals will be processed to runway 03.

-When both Runway 03 and Runway 06 are nominated as departure runways, broadcast the following: `RWY 03 FOR DEP VIA OTLED, AVNEX, MANDU, SOLUS AND KEELS.
+When both Runway 03 and Runway 06 are nominated as departure runways, broadcast the following: `RWY 03 FOR DEP VIA OTLED, AVNEX, MANDU, SOLUS AND OPEGA.
 RWY 06 FOR ALL OTHER DEP.`

 In the following conditions, ATIS shall notify `EXPECT ILS APCH`:
     - By night; and/or